HumzaShaukat/README_Generator/Assets/util/demoREADME.md

   ## Tests

-  I dont have any tests to include
+  Here are some tests for debugging

   ## Questions

-  If you have questions, [here](github.com/humzashaukat) is my GitHub profile or you can email me at humzas@umich.edu.
+  If you have questions, [here](github.com/humza-shaukat) is my GitHub profile or you can email me at humzas@umich.edu.